zhentaoshi/econ_data_science/01-Git.md

 ### Local

 * .gitignore
+* `git update-git-for-windows`: command line update to the latest version
 * `git help <command>` gets help for a git command
 * `git init`  creates a new git repo, with data stored in the `.git` directory
 * `git status` inspects the contents of the working directory and staging area.